Advance Care Planning

 It is important for people to consider what treatments they might or might not want under various medical situations should they not be able to direct their own care.

-Such instructions are known as advance medical directives or “living wills” — you are making medical choices in advance that only have relevance while you are still living.
-To address this issue, gather information, consider the options and discuss your thoughts with your family physician, your family or others close to you.
+Such instructions are known as advance medical directives — you are making medical choices in advance that only have relevance while you are still living.
+To address this issue, gather information, consider the options and discuss your thoughts with your family physician, your family, a friend, or a Hospice volunteer.

-In British Columbia, Do Not Resuscitate orders (DNRs) are a type of advance directive indicating that you do not want cardiopulmonary resuscitation to be done if you stop breathing or if your heart stops beating.
+In British Columbia, Do Not Resuscitate orders (DNRs) are a type of advance directive indicating that you do not want cardiopulmonary resuscitation if you stop breathing or if your heart stops beating.
 People who have a terminal illness or are at the natural end of their life can make this request.
 This should be done after discussions with your doctor as the form needs to be signed by your doctor.
-It is important to remember that this document applies only to cardiopulmonary resuscitation and not other types of treatment.
+It is important to remember that this document applies only to cardiopulmonary resuscitation.

 Although BC Legislation says that your wishes, whether verbal or written, must be followed, you have much better protection if your wishes are written.
 It is also important for all the people close to you and your doctor(s) to know that you have written an advance directive and for them to have a copy or know how to find it.
 Your wishes can only be followed if people know them.
 Do NOT put your advance directive in a safety deposit box as it may not be accessible when it is needed.